 What about the cost to Develop an App like Olio?

-The on-demand app development cost is highly volatile.
+The mobile app development cost is highly volatile.
 It varies depending on the app development approach (native or cross-platform) you choose, how your app design should look, and whether to outsource or freelance your project.
 Not to mention, the location you target and the location of your development team also play a role in the cost structure.

 To be on the safe side, you should reserve around $20000 to $25000 for your project.
 Nonetheless, having your concept validated through an MVP before stepping ahead can save you ample money and time.
 The rest is up to you!